BarbyKelly/blog/README.md

 - Admin won't have an option to edit other User's post
 - Admin can notify User if there's spelling error, inappropriate details, in their comment, before deleting it
 - Resources to be replaced with links that open without ads
+- Resources not displayed if 'Draft' or 'Unapproved' or 'Not yet approved'
+- Sign Up form to have asterisk for required fields: Username, Password, Password(again)
+- When Sign Up is successful, and Home page opens, pop up on the screen to say "Successfully signed up, and signed in as ...", instead of "Successfully signed in as..."

 [Back to the overview](#content)